 Multiple Regression in \(R\)

-We’ll use the Credit
+We’ll use the Credit dataframe from the

-package to demonstrate multiple regression with:
+ISLR package to demonstrate multiple regression with:

 A numerical outcome variable \(y\), in this case credit card balance.